-As an example, trophic network robustness to targeted extinctions meets these criteria (Tbl.
-1) and can be a useful indicator of ecosystem integrity and stability to environmental change.
-The structural stability of trophic networks is closely linked to the stability of ecosystem functioning [see review by 72], with trophic interactions considered as ecosystem functions and services (e.g., top-down pest control by predators).
-Here we show a formulation of robustness derived from earlier works [73-75] that reflects the capacity of a network (or the ecosystem it represents) to withstand cascading extinctions:
+We chose robustness as it can be a useful indicator of ecosystem integrity and stability to environmental change given data we already have.
+The structural stability of trophic networks is closely linked to the stability of ecosystem functioning [see review by 69], with trophic interactions considered as ecosystem functions and services (e.g., top-down pest control by predators).
+Here we show a formulation of robustness derived from earlier work [70-72] that reflects the capacity of a network (or the ecosystem it represents) to withstand cascading extinctions:

-$Robustness = 1 - \frac{no.\ secondary\ extinctions}{initial\ no.\ secondary\ consumers}$ where secondary extinctions are extinctions due to the loss of other species and secondary consumers are consumers of basal species (measured as network species richness minus the number of basal species).
+$Robustness = 1 - \frac{no.\ secondary\ extinctions}{initial\ no.\ secondary\ consumers}$ where 'no. secondary extinctions' are extinctions due to the loss of prey species and 'secondary consumers' are species that consume other species in the network (calculated as network species richness minus the number of basal species).
+'Initial' refers to before extinctions took place.

 Robustness is easy to interpret (see Specific in Tbl.
-1) and to calculate using binary trophic networks, which are more commonly available and can be derived from existing trophic metawebs - this allows us to derive initial (even if coarse) estimates of robustness at large, regional and local scales (see references in Tbl.
+1) and to calculate using binary trophic networks, which are more commonly available and can be constructed from existing trophic metawebs - this allows us to derive initial (even if coarse) estimates of robustness at large, regional and local scales (see references in Tbl.
 1).
 It also relates to ecological issues that have a firm place in ecosystem management and conservation, and resonate with decision-makers - numerous directives, policies and management frameworks focus on avoiding species extinctions (see examples in Tbl.
 1).
+By showing here how robustness meets decision-making criteria, we highlight a process transferable to other network metrics to identify the most applicable ones for biodiversity conservation and management.